 “Go in the house and stay out of the way.”
 She opens the box, grabs two chair covers, and trudges toward the first row.

-I tramp inside, determined not to allow my girls to ruin my mood.
+I tramp inside, determined not to allow her to ruin my mood.
 I tidy up the kitchen then retrieve the prepared fruit platters and set them out beside the donuts and Danish for the brunch after the ceremony.
 I fill the crystal punchbowl Evy’s inherited from his grandmother with orange juice and champagne, dump pineapple-shaped ice cubes in the middle, and stir.

 I resume my seat at the counter, reach for the rings, and take my frustration with my girls out on the wedding bands, polishing the heirlooms to perfection.
 As I finish, I see Blake’s reflection as he enters the suite behind me.

 “Hello, gorgeous.”
 He strides toward me, his tailored black suit embellishing his squared shoulders, thin waist, lean legs.
 He sneaks a kiss on the nape of my neck.
 “Rumor has it you have this suite to yourself tonight.
 Your kids are staying with mine in the room by the pool, right?”

 “They are.
 They don’t want me ruining their good time.
-How’d you convince her to watch your girls tonight?”
-I ask.
+How’d you convince Delanie to watch your girls tonight?”
 My kids will do anything for Blake.
 “She’s always so agreeable for you.”